April 9, 2026

 Under California tip pooling laws, only eligible employees in the direct chain of service to customers can participate.
 That typically covers front-of-house roles: servers, bartenders, bussers, food runners, and hosts.
 These are employees whose work directly shapes what the patron experiences.

-Under California tip pooling laws, managers and supervisors are not legally permitted to participate in a tip pool.
-The determining factor is not whether they provide direct table service to customers, but whether they hold authority over other employees.
+Under California tip pooling laws, this rule applies equally to salaried and hourly managers.
+The determining factor is not whether they provide direct table service to customers.
+It is whether they hold authority over other employees.

-Back-of-House Employees and the Tip Pool
+Back-of-House Employees and the California Tip Pool

 Back-of-house tip sharing is one of the most common sources of confusion for California employees in food service.
 Line cooks, prep staff, and dishwashers do not typically interact with customers directly.
 As a result, their eligibility for a tip pool sits in different legal territory than front-of-house roles.

-If your employer has added kitchen employees to your tip pool and something feels off, that is worth examining.
 Organizations like Workplace Fairness offer a helpful overview of wage and hour rights for employees, and Frontier Law Center can assess your specific situation during a free consultation.

 If Your Employer Is Taking Your Tips Illegally

-What To Know Before You Act
+What Else to Know Before You Act

 If retaliation is part of your situation, our post on wrongful termination and retaliation in California explains what those protections look like.
 You can also browse our legal resources library for more guides on California wage law.